College of Media Visiting Committee

 Paige Lavender is a native of Charleston, W.Va.
 She graduated from West Virginia University in 2011 and took a job with The Huffington Post shortly after.
-As one of the website’s politics editors, Paige helped coordinate coverage of the 2012 elections.
-She is currently a Senior Politics Editor and helps with coverage of Congress, the president and political news around the nation.
+As one of the website’s politics editors, Lavender helped coordinate coverage of the 2012 elections.
+She is currently an assignment editor with a focus on politics and breaking news, and helps with coverage of Congress, the president and political news around the nation, including the 2016 elections.

-Paige earned her bachelor’s degree in News-Editorial Journalism with a minor in English.
+Lavender earned her bachelor’s degree in News-Editorial Journalism with a minor in English.
+She ’s currently pursuing her master’s degree in Interactive Journalism at American University.
 She regularly advises students enrolled in West Virginia Uncovered at the WVU Reed College of Media.
 Find her on Twitter @paigelav.

 JENNIFER MANTONWVU, BSJ, 1991